-Until now, there have been limited therapeutic options to restore appetite.
-That’s why Aratana Therapeutics created ENTYCE (capromorelin oral solution), the only FDA-approved therapeutic designed to safely and effectively stimulate appetite in dogs.
+In the past there have been limited therapeutic options to restore appetite.
+That’s why Aratana Therapeutics created ENTYCE (capromorelin oral solution), the only FDA-approved veterinary therapeutic designed to safely and effectively stimulate appetite in dogs.
 ENTYCE works by mimicking ghrelin (the “hunger hormone”).
 Administered orally once a day, ENTYCE is appropriate to treat inappetence caused by chronic and acute conditions.

-ENTYCE is the ONLY FDA-approved veterinary therapeutic labeled for stimulation of appetite in dogs and is an important tool in the medical management of conditions where appetite is reduced.
+ENTYCE is the ONLY FDA-approved veterinary therapeutic labeled for stimulation of appetite in dogs and is an important tool in the clinical management of both chronic and acute conditions where appetite is reduced.

 Almost any disease can manifest or develop decreased appetite (hyporexia), complete lack of appetite (anorexia) or changes in appetite (dysrexia).
 Inappetence can be the first sign, and may be the only sign, that a dog is sick or has an underlying health condition.
-Prolonged inappetence, if left untreated, can become even more detrimental to the patient than the underlying primary disease.
+Prolonged inappetence, if left untreated, can become even more detrimental to the patient than the underlying chronic or acute condition.

 In addition, inappetence can represent a negative perception of the quality of life to the caregiver, which may be especially distressful and is often perceived as evidence of suffering.